Universality results for zeros of random holomorphic sections: Introduction

 Now, we describe the randomization on $\hp$.
 Using the above orthonormal bases we identify the spaces $\hp\simeq \C^{d_p}$ and endow them with probability measures $\sigma_p$ verifying the following moment condition:

 (B) There exist a constant $\nu\geq1$ and for every $p\geq1$ constants $C_p>0$ such that

-We remark that the probability space $(\hp,\sigma_p)$ depends on the choice of the orthonormal basis (used for the identification $\hp\simeq \C^{d_p}$) unless $\sigma_p$ is unitary invariant (e.\,g.\ the Gaussian).
+We remark that the probability space $(\hp,\sigma_p)$ depends in general on the choice of the orthonormal basis (used for the identification $\hp\simeq \C^{d_p}$).
 However, it follows from Theorem \ref{th1} below that the global distribution of zeros of random holomorphic sections does not depend on the choice of the orthonormal basis.

 General classes of measures $\sigma_p$ that satisfy condition (B) are given in Section \ref{SS:exB}.
-Important examples are provided by the Guassians (see Section \ref{s:Gauss}) and the Fubini-Study volumes (see Section \ref{s:FSvol}), {\em which verify (B) for every $\nu\geq1$ with a constant $C_p=\Gamma_\nu$ independent of $p$}.
+Important examples are provided by the Gaussians (see Section \ref{s:Gauss}) and the Fubini-Study volumes (see Section \ref{s:FSvol}), {\em which verify (B) for every $\nu\geq1$ with a constant $C_p=\Gamma_\nu$ independent of $p$}.
 For such measures Theorem \ref{th1} below takes a particularly nice form.
+We note that for the measures $\sigma_p$ from Sections \ref{s:Gauss}, \ref{s:FSvol} and \ref{s:sphere} (area measure of spheres), the probability space $(\hp,\sigma_p)$ does not depend on the choice of the orthonormal basis, since these measures are unitary invariant.
 In Section \ref{s:tail} we show that measures with \textit{heavy tail probability} (see condition (B1) therein) and \textit{small ball probability} (see condition (B2) therein) verify assumption (B).
-We also stress that random holomorphic sections with i.i.d. coefficients whose distribution has bounded density and logarithmically decaying tails arise as a special case (cf.\ Proposition \ref{iid}).
-Moreover, moderate measures with compact support are also among the examples of such measures (cf. Proposition \ref{moderate}.)
+We also stress that random holomorphic sections with i.i.d. coefficients whose distribution has bounded density and logarithmically decaying tails arise as a special case (cf.\ Lemma \ref{iid}).
+Moreover, locally moderate measures with compact support are also among the examples of such measures (cf. Lemma \ref{moderate}).

 Given a section $s\in H^0(X,L_p)$ we denote by $[s=0]$ the current of integration over the zero divisor of $s$.
 The expectation current $\E[s_p=0]$ of the current-valued random variable $H^0_{(2)}(X,L_p)\ni s_p\mapsto[s_p=0]$ is defined by